leontoddjohnson/etc/content/docs/coding/movements/_index.md

 #### sample range

 - The **sample range** shows the range of the slice that is played.
-It makes more sense when seen in conjunction with the **sample slice** display.
+It makes more sense when seen in conjunction with the **sample waveform** display.
 - Selecting a pad in this range dictates the `start` time for the playable range of the sample.
 - Hold **ALT** while selecting a pad to choose the `end` time for the playable range.